-GBS, also known as group B streptococci, is a bacterial infection that affects anywhere from 25-40% of women.
+GBS, also known as group B streptococci (GBS), is a bacterial infection that affects anywhere from 25-40% of women.

 Contrary to popular myths, GBS infections are not related to the group A strep, a bacteria that causes strep throat.
-More severe, group b strep is a virus that a woman develop in the vaginal or in the rectal area without knowing it.
-It is not considered a sexually transmitted disease, and doctors still don’t know how a woman gets it as she often shows zero symptoms of having the virus.
+More severe, GBS is an infection that a woman develop in the vaginal or in the rectal area without knowing it.
+It is not considered a sexually transmitted disease, and doctors still don’t know how a woman gets it as she often asymptomatic.

 How Do I Know I Have GBS?